programminghistorian/ph-submissions/lessons/creating-mobile-augmented-reality-experiences-in-unity.md

 3. Hold your book cover in front of your webcam.
 You should see your UI overlaid onto the camera view.
 Place your book cover into the camera view and the author image should appear overlaid on top of it.

 {% include figure.html filename="ar-dev-47.gif" caption="Place your book cover within the webcam view while in play mode." %}

+Vuforia 7.2 should automatically load and activate your Image Target Database.
+However, if you happen to be operating with an older version of Vuforia, ensure that the "load" and "activate" parameters are both selected for your database in the Image Target inspection panel.

 ## Building Your Application to a Mobile Device